hometlt/starcraft-all-races-mods/Change_UED.md

 >
 > Authorization request: Load for atmospheric operations – now gives +1 to the number of strikefighter attacks.
 >
-> Authorization request: Phosphoric fire (new) - 150 minerals, 100 gas, 64 sec, located in the military research station.
-Gives Huracan a bonus on buildings +20 units.
+> Authorization request: Phosphoric napalm (new) - 150 minerals, 100 gas, 64 sec, located in the military research station.
+Gives Huracan a bonus on buildings +20.
 >
 > The upgrade of the UED armor has been moved from the starship maintenance plant to the military research station.
 >